 When some innovators coin out big, as Winer did, they extra or less retire – play golf, buy a yacht, and usually grasp out in luxury.
 Not so Dave.
 He has a protracted string of improvements to his name, such as outliner and running a blog software program, RSS syndication, the defining processor markup language OPML, and podcasting, of which he turned into a pioneer.

-And his day by day weblog at scripting.Com continues to be a have to-examine for everyone interested in the intersection between technology and politics.
-Winer has an unusual, perceptive, liberal and sometimes contrarian tackle just about something that appears on his radar.
+And his day-by-day weblog at scripting.Com continues to be a have-to-examine for everyone interested in the intersection between technology and politics.
+Winer has an unusual, perceptive, liberal, and sometimes contrarian tackle just about something that appears on his radar.
 He is the nearest aspect the web has to a global treasure.

-The furor over social media and its impact on democracy has obscured the reality that the blogosphere now not most effective maintains to exist, however additionally to fulfill a number of the capabilities of a functioning public sphere.
+The furor over social media and its impact on democracy has obscured the reality that the blogosphere is now not most effective and maintains to exist, however, to fulfill a number of the capabilities of a functioning public sphere.
 And it’s large.
 One source, for instance, estimates that extra than 409 million human beings view extra than 20bn weblog pages every month and that users put up 70m new posts and 77m new remarks every month.
 Another source claims that of the 1.7 bn web sites inside the world, approximately 500m is blogs.
 And WordPress.Com alone hosts blogs in 120 languages, seventy-one % of them in English.

-I ought to go on however you’ll get the factor.
+I ought to go on, however, you’ll get the factor.
 The blogosphere continues to be considered one of our greatest records assets.
-So why no longer log off social media, get your self an RSS reader and wise up?
+So why no longer log off social media, get yourself an RSS reader and wise up?